FAIR-Chem/fairchem/_sources/autoapi/ocpneb/core/autoframe/index.rst

-.. py:function:: interpolate_and_correct_frames(initial: ase.Atoms, final: ase.Atoms, n_frames: int, reaction: fairchem.applications.CatTSunami.ocpneb.core.Reaction, map_idx: int)
+.. py:function:: interpolate_and_correct_frames(initial: ase.Atoms, final: ase.Atoms, n_frames: int, reaction: ocpneb.core.Reaction, map_idx: int)

    Given the initial and final frames, perform the following:
    (1) Unwrap the final frame if it is wrapped around the cell